MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/quickstart-groundedness.md

 ### Interpret the API response

-The response will include a "correction Text" field containing the corrected text, ensuring consistency with the provided grounding sources.
+The response includes a `"correction Text"` field containing the corrected text, ensuring consistency with the provided grounding sources.

-The correction feature will detect that "Kevin" is ungrounded because it conflicts with the grounding source "Jane".
-The API will return the corrected text: "The patient name is Jane."
+The correction feature detects that `Kevin` is ungrounded because it conflicts with the grounding source `Jane`.
+The API returns the corrected text: `"The patient name is Jane."`

 ```json
 {